SystemsApproach/private5g/software/directory.rst

 It is the first repo that defines a way to integrate all of the Aether artifacts into an operational system.
-That repo, in turn, automatically incorporates the other repos as submodules.
+That repo, in turn, automatically includes the other repos as submodules.
 Note that each of the submodules is self-contained if you are interested in deploying just that subsystem.

 Because OnRamp uses Ansible as its primary deployment tool, a general understanding of Ansible is helpful (see the suggested reference).